-Xiaomi announced the MIUI 12 along with the Mi 10 Youth handset.
+Xiaomi MIUI 12 Android-based custom skin is officially announced.
 The software’s still Android 10 but ushers in a swathe of features, UI, and performance improvements.
 This includes real-time colors, real-time blur, smoother animations, new privacy settings, and health features.

 We have collated a bunch of screenshots of the purported MIUI 12.
 C’mon, let’s have a look.

 Top MIUI 12 features for Mi, Redmi and Poco Phones

 These are mostly UI improvements, as with every incremental update.

 - wallpaper dimming which can even work automatically based on time of the day.